hzx0910/R2D2Knife/README.md

 # R2D2Knife
-Bind Android views and callbacks to fields and methods like butterknife
+Bind Android views and callbacks to fields and methods like **ButterKnife**

 Eliminate findViewById calls by using @InjectSameId on fields.
 Eliminate anonymous inner-classes for listeners by annotating methods with @OnClickSameId and others.